jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 ```

 Okay, so it’s very easy to accept command line arguments and flags.
 What about
 running some external programs?
-After all, all we’ve done so far is stay within
+After all, all we've done so far is stay within
 the Nushell’s runtime.

 Let’s write a script which will return two of the latest commits for a given